Kevin01001100/IT-Help-Desk-Ticketing-System-Lab/architecture/lab-architecture.md

 ## Active Directory Structure

-The domain contains a simplified organizational structure used to simulate enterprise access management.
+The domain contains a simplified organisational structure used to simulate enterprise access management.

 ```
-lab.local
+LAB.local
 │
 ├── Users
 │   ├── Employees